-You must do several things before you drive a car or ride a bike - these include getting a driving licence, registering your vehicle and making sure it’s insured, has a tax disc and an MOT.
+You must do several things before you drive a car or ride a bike.
+These include getting a driving licence, registering your vehicle and making sure it’s insured, paying vehicle tax and getting an MOT.

 Before you drive or ride

 To drive or ride a vehicle or motorcycle you must:

 - be the minimum driving or riding age

 As a learner driver you must: